Christoph33one/post-planner-api/README.md

 -  As a developer using the post planner API, I want to be able ot add a comment to a post I do not own.

-- As a developer using the post planner API, I want a user to be able to edut and delete a comment they added.
+- As a developer using the post planner API, I want a user to be able to edit and delete a comment they added.

 - As a developer using the post planner API, I want only authenticated / logged in users to add comments.
 This ensures online safety.

-- As a developer using the post planner API, I want the site administrator to have control over if the commetn can be added to a post.
+- As a developer using the post planner API, I want the site administrator to have control over if the comments can be added to a post.
 This also enusures site safety and harmful content being added.

 ---